AlexYelisieiev/ai-presentation-generator/README.md

 ## 📄 License

 This project is distributed under the MIT License.
-See [LICENSE.md](LICENSE.md) for more information.
+See [LICENSE](LICENSE) for more information.